Staff

 Operational knowledge is captured, formalized, and maintained as institutional memory

-Continuous improvement is systemic — every execution cycle feeds governed knowledge processes
+Continuous improvement is structural — every execution cycle feeds governed knowledge processes

 Human corrections and overrides are formalized into applicable organizational knowledge